Cyberattacks accompany Russian military assault on Ukraine

 AP Technology Writer

-Asked if the denial-of-service attacks were continuing Thursday morning, senior Ukrainian cyber defense official Victor Zhora did not answer.
-“Are you serious?” he texted.
-“There are ballistic missiles here.”

-“This is terrible.
-We need the world to stop it.
-Immediately,” Zhora said of the offensive that Russian President Vladimir Putin announced in the pre-dawn hours.
+ESET Research Labs said it detected it on “hundreds of machines in the country.”
+ESET research chief Jean-Ian Boutin would not name the targets but said they were “large organizations.”

+The researchers said it was too early to say who was responsible, but Ukrainian officials blamed Russia for a si milar attack last month that damaged servers in at least two government networks.

-Officials have long expected cyber attacks to precede and accompany any Russian military incursion.
+Officials have long expected cyberattacks to both precede and accompany any Russian military incursion.
 The combination of DDoS attacks, which bombard websites with junk traffic to render them unreachable, and malware infections hewed to Russia’s playbook of wedding cyber operations with real-world aggression.

-ESET Research Labs said it detected a previously unseen piece of data-wiping malware Wednesday on “hundreds of machines in the country.”
-It was not clear how many networks were affected.

-“With regards whether the malware was successful in its wiping capability, we assume that this indeed was the case and affected machines were wiped,” said ESET research chief Jean-Ian Boutin.
-He would not name the targets but said they were “large organizations.”
+Symantec said the “wiper” discovered Wednesday had some similarities to malware deployed in the January attack, which was disguised as ransomware and activated during a diversionary headline-grabbing website defacement.
+Microsoft dubbed it WhisperGate.

-Symantec Threat Intelligence detected three organizations hit by the wiper malware — Ukrainian government contractors in Latvia and Lithuania and a financial institution in Ukraine, said Vikram Thakur, its technical director.
+Symantec detected the new wiper at three organizations — Ukrainian government contractors with offices in Latvia and Lithuania and a financial institution in Ukraine, said Vikram Thakur, its technical director.
 Both countries are NATO members.

 “The attackers have gone after these targets without much caring for where they may be physically located,” he said.